NorthWest Highlands

 DAY 3: Bag the Legendary Munro Conival

-Today is one of the highlights of your trip.
+Today will be one of the highlights of your trip.

 Hike Details: 8.75 miles, 3,240 ft of ascent, 6-7 hours